kindone/cppproptest/doc/Generators.md

 // (Random&) -> Shrinkable<T>
 ```

-This can be represented with standard function type, `std::function<Shrinkable<T>(Random&)>`.
+This can be represented with (or coerced to) a standard function type, `std::function<Shrinkable<T>(Random&)>`.
 In `cppproptest`, this function type is aliased as `GenFunction<T>`.
+We will use this term throughout the documentation.

 ```cpp
 template <typename T>
 using GenFunction = std::function<Shrinkable<T>(Random&);
 ```

-You can refer to [`Shrinkable`](doc/Shrinking.md) for its further detail, but you can basically treat it as a wrapper for a value of type `T` here.
+By the way, you can refer to [`Shrinkable`](doc/Shrinking.md) for its further detail, but you can basically treat it as a wrapper for a value of type `T` here.
 So a generator generates a value of type `T` from a random generator.
 A generator can be defined as functor or lambda, as you would prefer.

 ```cpp
 auto myIntGen = [](Random& rand) {